HL7/cqf-recommendations/input/pagecontent/methodology.md

 > NOTE: The methodology documented here is a general framework for applying the approach to produce standards-based, computable guideline content.
 For a detailed illustration of following the approach and methodology described in this implementation guide, refer to the [COVID-19 CPG Methodology Case Study](methodology-case-study.html).

-### Content Implementation Guides {#content-igs}
+### Implementation Guide Categories {#implementation-guide-categories}

 Figure 3.1 below, FHIR-based Knowledge Representation Specifications, depicts four categories of specifications, with representative examples of each category, illustrating how the various pieces can be used together to deliver shareable clinical reasoning artifacts.

-Following this model, a computable guideline is a FHIR Content Implementation Guide, and specifically, a content IG that _conforms_ to the profiles and conformance requirements established by the CPG-on-FHIR IG.
+Following this model, a computable guideline is a FHIR Content Implementation Guide, and specifically, a [content IG](#content-implementation-guides) that _conforms_ to the profiles and conformance requirements established by the CPG-on-FHIR IG.

 <div>
 <img src="types-of-igs.png" alt="Types of FHIR Implementation Guides" class="img-responsive img-rounded center-block" width="700" height="700"/>